-Over the past decade, the practices which produce, process, analyse, share and use digital spatial information have diversified and proliferated.
-No longer are the handling, storage and examination of digital spatial data confined largely to standalone geographic information systems (GIS), remote sensing packages and specialised geomatic applications that are within the control of a small number of authoritative state, private sector and academic stakeholders, and serviced by a limited pool of skilled personnel.
-Rather, a varied set of new, networked and often mobile spatial technologies have been developed that are open to use, contributions and editing by anyone with access to the internet.
+Key words: spatial media, locative media, geoweb, neogeography, volunteered geographic information, space, mapping, mobility, knowledge, spatial data examination of digital spatial data confined largely to standalone geographic information systems (GIS), remote sensing packages and specialised geomatic applications that are within the control of a small number of authoritative state, private sector and academic stakeholders, and serviced by a limited pool of skilled personnel.
+Rather a varied set of new networked and often mobile spatial technologies have been developed that are open to use, contributions and editing by anyone with access to the internet.
 These developments in technology have accompanied rapid shifts in the social, economic, cultural and political geographies of everyday life, with new opportunities for capitalist accumulation and speculation, state and corporate surveillance and governance, and citizen science initiatives.